Mod5ied/Hermes/README.md

 # Hermes (The Fastest & Best One Yet!)

 Hermes is a lightweight macOS assistant for live interviews and meetings (5mb!, yea fuck you Cluely with your 400mb).
-It captures what is on your screen, listens to the call, and answers questions in a natural, spoken voice — then can type the answer into the focused field for you.
+It captures what is on your screen, listens to the call, and answers questions in a natural, spoken voice, then can type the answer into the focused field for you.

 No embedded browser, no telemetry, no accounts.
 You bring your own Groq API key.